martijnkorbee/michael/cmd/docs/michael.md

 ### Synopsis

 Michael is able to calculate a mortgage costs overview and inserts the results into a sqlite database.
+Calculations are based on The Netherlands and might be incorrect, be aware.. and always verify.

 ### Options